PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 BatchMatMul result shapes, and reduction result shapes are pure policies in this module as well.
 Their compatibility names are imported by the generated pipeline; ModelIR-backed adjX consumer discovery remains in the exporter.
+Conv3D and transpose-Conv3D constructor inference is co-located with the spatial formulas it validates.
+The policy owns channel/layout interpretation, weight-axis search, group selection, and the established conservative fallback;
+the exporter only consumes the selected constructor parameters.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor